Last updated 20 July 2022.

 - Twenty days paid vacation time annually

 *In 2019 the MHS hired a consultant to do an in-depth industry salary study.
 Following the salary study, each staff member was told the midpoint “market value” for their position and put on a five year trajectory to bring their salary up to that level (in addition to any promotions and cost-of-living raises).
 The 2019 midpoint market value for my position was determined to be $65,900.
 The 2020 midpoint market value for my position was determined to be $67,416.
-The 2021 midpoint market value for my position reference librarian position was determined to be $68,764.
-Raises in 2019-2021 were calculated to accelerate me toward that target.
+The 2021 midpoint market value for my position was determined to be $68,764.
+The 2022 midpoint market value for my position was determined to be $81,100.
+Raises in 2019-2022 were calculated to accelerate me toward that target.

 **On 1 July 2021 I received a promotion to Senior Reference Librarian.
 This adjusted the midpoint market value for my salary upwards to $76,800 and a salary raise was made accordingly.